microsoft/ApplicationInsights-Python/CONTRIBUTING.md

 ## Reporting Bugs/Feature Requests

 To report a bug or feature request, open up an [issue](https://github.com/microsoft/ApplicationInsights-Python/issues).
 Please provide as much information as possible.
-For example for a bug, describe your environment, provide steps to reproduce, expected behavior/actual behavior in the description.
+For a bug, describe your environment, provide steps to reproduce, expected behavior/actual behavior in the description, etc.

 ## Contributing